cdsmith/votebot/README.md

 - **Private and Interactive Ballots**:
   Users click a "Vote" button on the public election message to open a private, ephemeral ballot.
 They can select or rearrange their choices using Discord’s message components (buttons, selects), and submit when ready.

 - **Detailed Results**:
   When the election is ended, the winner is displayed.
 Optionally, detailed tabulation info is also provided to explain how the result is obtained.

+- **Scheduled Elections**:
+  Elections can be scheduled to end automatically at a specific date/time or after a duration.
+End times are displayed in each user's local timezone.

+- **Election Management**:
+  A unified `/electable` command provides easy access to all your elections in a channel, allowing you to create, reschedule, end, or delete elections from one interface.

 ### What it doesn't do (yet)

 - While basic multi-winner elections are supported via STV, more advanced multi-winner methods and open party-list methods that require voters to make more than a single decision between candidates are not yet implemented.
 - It doesn't look pretty.
 If that's your talent, I'd be grateful for your help.
-- A bunch of little usability things are missing: scheduling the end of the election, sending reminders, warning if a voter fills out and doesn't submit a ballot.
+- A few little usability things are missing: sending reminders, warning if a voter fills out and doesn't submit a ballot.

 ## Setup